 Taking myself through that has made me a better coach in all aspects because remember, if you haven’t been to the extreme yourself, how can you take your clients there?
 This probably explains why the level of conditioning I’m achieving with my clients is getting better and better, as I know I can push them that little bit harder than they think.

-The difference in muscle retention, strength and fullness were miles apart.
-In 2014, I was flattening out every 3 days from the sheer volume of work.
-This time round I didn’t require many refeeds, and kept my strength pretty much until the last 2 weeks, which was a big improvement compared to last time round.
+many refeeds, and kept my strength pretty much until the last 2 weeks, which was a big improvement compared to last time around.

 What I mean by this is that previously if I had to squat for 10 reps, it’d end up being more like 6,2,2, with long breaks of deep breaths to hit the target.